 Family Emergency Prep Kits: Advising Families How To Prepare For The Unexpected

-As medical professionals, we understand that preparation is the key to handling any emergency in a competent way.
-This course aims to provide the materials necessary to support you and your patients when discussing emergency preparedness with families to help give them the tools they need if a crisis were to arise.
+As healthcare professionals, we understand that preparation is the key to handling any emergency in a competent way.
+This interactive course provides guidance and specific tools and strategies that you AND your patients and their families can employ to prepare for emergencies.

 At the end of this educational activity, the learner will be able to: